 - Ranch dressing

 Your choice of what to serve it with will be different based on what you have going on.
-Is it a sit-down dinner? or a move and mingle situation?
-Here are some ideas for both!
+If it’s a sit-down dinner you may want to serve them with pork carnitas, baked hamburgers or buffalo chicken salad.

 Baked Potato Bar